Arthur Godfrey: Radio

 In addition to announcing, Godfrey sang and played the ukulele.
 In 1934 he became a freelance entertainer, but eventually based himself on a daily show titled Sundial on CBS-owned station WJSV (later WTOP and now WFED) in Washington.
 Godfrey was the station's morning disc jockey, playing records, delivering commercials (often with tongue in cheek; a classic example had him referring to Bayer Aspirin as "bare ass prin"), interviewing guests, and even reading news reports during his three-hour shift.
 Godfrey loved to sing, and would frequently sing random verses during the "talk" portions of his program.
 In 1937, he was a host on Professor Quiz, radio's first successful quiz program.
 One surviving broadcast from 1939 has Godfrey unexpectedly turning on his microphone to harmonize with the Foursome's recording of "There'll Be Some Changes Made".
+The same broadcast has him sneezing loudly on the air (which just wasn't done, and still isn't; on-air talent has a kill switch on the microphone that prevents unscheduled sounds from going out on the air).

 Godfrey was eager to remain connected with the Navy, but found his hip injuries rendered him unsuitable for military service.
-He knew President Franklin D. Roosevelt, who listened to his Washington program, and through Roosevelt's intercession, he received a commission in the U.S. Naval Reserve before World War II.
+He personally knew President Franklin D. Roosevelt, who listened to his Washington program, and through Roosevelt's intercession, he received a commission in the U.S. Naval Reserve before World War II.
 He would participate in exercises around the Washington area.
-Godfrey eventually moved his base to the CBS station in New York City, then known as WABC (now WCBS), and was heard on both WJSV and WABC for a time.
+Godfrey eventually moved his base to the CBS station in New York City, then known as WABC (later WCBS, now WHSQ), and was heard on both WJSV and WABC for a time.
 In the autumn of 1942, he also became the announcer for Fred Allen's Texaco Star Theater show on the CBS network, but a personality conflict between Allen and Godfrey led to his early release from the show after only six weeks.